Rt. Hon. Arthur Hill1

 Last Edited=13 Nov 2004

-Martha Matthews was born circa 1683.1 She was the daughter of Samuel Matthews and Anne Cuffe.1 She married Charles Boyle, 2nd Viscount Blesington, son of Murrough Boyle, 1st Viscount Blesington and Lady Anne Coote, on 11 July 1709.1 She died on 15 June 1767.1 She was buried at Drumcondra, County Dublin, Ireland.1 Her will (dated 4 May 1762) was probated in 1767.1
+Martha Matthews was born circa 1683.1 She was the daughter of Samuel Matthews and Anne Cuffe.1 She married Charles Boyle, 2nd Viscount Blesington, son of Murrough Boyle, 1st Viscount Blesington and Lady Anne Coote, on 11 July 1709.1 She died on 15 June 1767.1 She was buried at Drumcondra, County Dublin, IrelandG.1 Her will (dated 4 May 1762) was proven (by probate) in 1767.1

-From 11 July 1709, her married name became Boyle.1 As a result of her marriage, Martha Matthews was styled as Viscountess Blesington on 26 April 1718.
+From 11 July 1709, her married name became Boyle.1 After her marriage, Martha Matthews was styled as Viscountess Blesington on 26 April 1718.

 Child of Martha Matthews and Charles Boyle, 2nd Viscount Blesington